Skip to main content

 Some things you can do about it:

-attribute - a larger size gets more reserved memory per the table in that documentation.
-For build actions, the Bazel team recommends using execution properties though to be honest, that looks really complex and I haven't used it myself. - Try out the
+• Figure out which actions consume a lot of RAM, and tell Bazel's scheduler to reserve more resources for them.
+For tests, use the test_size attribute - a larger size gets more reserved memory per the table in that documentation.
+For build actions, the Bazel team recommends using execution properties though to be honest, that looks really complex and I haven't used it myself.